massimobonanni/CodeQLDemo/README.md

 # CodeQLDemo
-IKt is a simple demo of CodeQL integration
+It is a simple demo of CodeQL integration